 Showcase your best self on camera by dressing well, clearing your background, and ensuring good quality audio.
 You’ll find more tips for preparing for professional video meetings in our guide to working remotely as a lawyer.

-In a remote environment, it’s more difficult to build connections.
+In a remote environment, it’s more difficult to build company connections.
 You won’t be interviewed in-person, and you won’t meet new team members in-person once you get the job, so you’ll need to make more of an effort to spark connections.
 Keep it professional, but don’t be afraid to show your personality and connect with your interviewers.

 And of course, make sure everyone is clear on work-from-home expectations and arrangements.
-Once you’ve got the job, read top tips on how to work remotely as a lawyer to ensure maximum productivity and good work-life balance when working from home.
+Once you’ve got the job, read top tips on how to work remotely as a lawyer to ensure maximum productivity and a good work-life balance when working from home.

-Working from home is possible
+Final thoughts: working from home is possible

-No matter why you want or need to work remotely, there are plenty of jobs that lawyers can do from home—jobs that will allow you to put your skills and experience to good use, while giving you the flexibility that you need at the moment.
+No matter why you want or need to work remotely, there are plenty of jobs that lawyers can do from home—jobs that will allow you to put your skills and experience to good use while giving you the flexibility that you need at the moment.
 You never know: Working from home could be an opportunity to widen your scope of skills, gain unexpected experience, and expand your network so you’ll be an even stronger attorney in the future.

 Categorized in: Business